Adv-R-Programming/Adv-R-Reader/content/install_guide/wsl/_index.en.md

 ![][10]

 If a terminal window opens, you should be good to go!
+You can also open this terminal inside any folder on your computer by holding shift and right-clicking, then selecting "Open Linux shell here."

 {{% notice warning %}}
 This creates an entirely new operating system on your machine.
 Thus, things like your git configuration and SSH key for Github will not carry over!
 You will need to configure git again, and create a new SSH key for this operating system.